All Episodes

 You and I have talked about this before.

-So Sean, did he pretend to be a moderate and that and now he's showing who he truly is, or um, is he just a shell of a guy?
+So, Sean, did he pretend to be a moderate and now he's showing who he truly is?

-When it was all just fudge numbers.
+Look how low unemployment is when it was all just fudge numbers.

 But Joe Biden pretending to be a moderate all those years.

-Am I right that he was pretending, or was he a moderate?
+Am I right that he was pretending or was he a moderate?

 He doesn't really know what's going on now.

-I have a whole section of the book about how he started off as being uh, you know, defending um life and talking about how Roe was wrongly decided in a conception uh life begins at conception, and that's completely changed because he'll go with the win.
+I have a whole section in the book about how he started off as being, you know, defending life and talking about how Roe was wrongly decided in a conception, life begins at conception.

-But the reality is that this comes back to what I was saying is that he will he is held then on a legacy on creating something, and so he will say and do whatever he has to do.
+But the reality is, is that this comes back to what I was saying, is that he is hell-bent on a legacy, on creating something.

-We're hitting a rough sell right now with Sean Spicer on the line.
+We're hitting a rough sell right now.

-We're hitting a rough cell.
+We're hitting a rough sell.

-Hopefully it's gonna it's gonna clear back up.
+Hopefully it's going to clear back up.

 Take it from there if you don't mind.